Londyn03/techflow-solutions-starter/README.md

 ## Contributing

 This is a learning project for practicing collaborative development workflows.
 Follow the assignment instructions for contributing to this repository.
+This project showcases version control and CI/CD skills.
 ## License

 This project is for educational purposes.